A rush is exactly what you feel during this week-long grab for the best future members.

 READ YOUR IFC’S RECRUITMENT RULES!

 This probably sounds super basic and a little patronizing.
 We know your recruitment chair is competent at his job.
 And yes, we know he’s familiar with IFC regulations.
-He’s met with the IFC recruitment chairman and has all his dates and rush forms straight.
+He’s met with the IFC recruitment chairman and has all his dates and recruitment forms straight.

 Instead of guessing in that situation, brush up on the rules when necessary.
 Keep a copy nearby.
 These include info on things like:

-Common rush events and calendar dates
+Common recruitment events and calendar dates

 Expected conduct of brothers